 Don’t switch cold turkey!
 Chickens hate change.

 If you switch too fast, they might go on a hunger strike or stop laying eggs for a week.
-Watch their poop, too.
-If it gets runny, slow down the transition.
+Watch their droppings, too.
+If they get runny, slow down the transition.

 Frequently Asked Questions